zohreh217/starter-academic/content/authors/admin/_index.md

   url: "https://www.ruhr-uni-bochum.de/en"

 # Short bio (displayed in user profile at end of posts)
-bio:  I'm currently working on LARGE SCALE STRUCTURE OF THE UNIVERSE: This includes studies of the structure and properties of clusters and groups of galaxies, galaxy evolution through observations of galaxies at intermediate and high redshifts, cosmology in general, the structure of the universe as a whole, cosmological parameters and the extra-galactic distance scale.
-The data are mapped with Hubble Space Telescope (HST)  and Spitzer Telescopes to investigate clustering around host (AGN) or star formation activity.
+bio:  I'm currently working on LARGE SCALE STRUCTURE OF THE UNIVERS.

 interests:
 - Astrophysics